 Reusable items do have a personal, monetary gain that’s fairly immediate.

-If you were to switch to glass bottles, cloth diapers, and silicone freezer bags, just to name a few examples, you would be cutting down on the amount of non-biodegradable items that are ending up in landfills, and collectively we could reduce the emissions that are output from those factories that produce them.
+If you were to reuse glass bottles, or switch to cloth diapers, and reusable freezer bags, just to name a few examples, you would be cutting down on the amount of non-biodegradable items that are ending up in landfills, and collectively we could reduce the emissions that are output from those factories that produce them.

 Among all the horrible things that are littering our environment, plastic is the most notorious, and for good reason.